TayMcQuaya/Video-Downloader/README.md

 - [Pillow Documentation](https://pillow.readthedocs.io/)
 - [FFmpeg Download](https://ffmpeg.org/download.html)

+## Contributing
+Feel free to submit issues and enhancement requests!

 ## License
-This program is open source and free to use for personal projects.
-If you modify or distribute it, please retain the original credits.
+This program is open source and free to use.
+Please retain credits when modifying or distributing.

+Created with ♥ for easy video downloads
 ---

-Enjoy your video downloader with ease!